Environmental platform urges more than 1,600 high-emitting firms to disclose data

 LONDON, May 31 (Reuters) - More than 1,600 companies identified by non-profit platform CDP as having the biggest impact on the environment are not disclosing environmental data, it said as it launched its latest campaign to get firms to provide the information.

-CDP, which has standardised data to allow investors and others to compare corporate performance in areas like climate change, water and deforestation, said 288 financial institutions with around $29 trillion in assets will be writing to the companies to urge them to disclose the data.
+CDP, which has standardised data to allow investors and others to compare corporate performance in areas like climate change, water and deforestation, said 288 financial institutions with around $29 trillion in assets will write to the companies to urge them to disclose the data.

 Collectively, the non-disclosers emit an estimated +4,200 megatonnes of carbon dioxide equivalent annually – which CDP said was almost equivalent to the greenhouse gas emissions of the United Kingdom, the European Union and Canada combined.

-CDP works with small groups of lead shareholders to help them target companies and ratchet up pressure on boards to listen, said Claire Elsdon, CDP's joint global director of capital markets.
+CDP works to help small groups of lead shareholders target companies and ratchet up pressure on boards to listen, said Claire Elsdon, CDP's joint global director of capital markets.

 Financial institutions need the data "to support risk management practices, tracking portfolio alignment to net zero goals and unlocking sustainability-linked opportunities," she said.
 "These uses can serve to not only safeguard but also boost long-term profitability," Elsdon said.